The Flash season 5: Casting

-Main cast members Grant Gustin, Candice Patton, Danielle Panabaker, Carlos Valdes, and Jesse L. Martin return from previous seasons as Barry Allen / Flash, Iris West, Caitlin Snow / Killer Frost, Cisco Ramon / Vibe and Joe West, respectively.
+Main cast members Grant Gustin, Candice Patton, Danielle Panabaker, Carlos Valdes and Jesse L. Martin return from previous seasons as Barry Allen / Flash, Iris West, Caitlin Snow / Killer Frost, Cisco Ramon / Vibe and Joe West, respectively.
 Tom Cavanagh also returned as a series regular, playing a new version of his character Harrison Wells, known as Sherloque Wells.
-Cavanagh also portrays Herr Wells of Earth-12 in the episode "The Death of Vibe", Harry Wells of Earth-2 in the episode "What's Past Is Prologue", and recurs as Eobard Thawne.
+Cavanagh also portrays Herr Wells of Earth-12 in the episode "The Death of Vibe", Harry Wells of Earth-2 in the episode "What's Past Is Prologue" and recurs as Eobard Thawne.
+Helbing credited the decision of having Cavanagh play Thawne-as-Wells over Matt Letscher as simply Thawne to making sense in a "weird, time travel way" and be applicable to the season's theme of "legacy".
 The fifth season is the first not to feature Keiynan Lonsdale, who plays Wally West / Kid Flash, as a series regular since his introduction in the second season, following the character's move to Legends of Tomorrow during the previous season and Lonsdale's subsequent departure from that show as well.
 He appears only in the season premiere.
 In June 2018, Danielle Nicolet, Hartley Sawyer, and Jessica Parker Kennedy, who recurred during the previous season as Cecile Horton, Ralph Dibny / Elongated Man, and Nora West-Allen, respectively, were promoted to series regulars for the fifth season.
 Nicolet had additionally guest-starred at the end of the first season and had been recurring in the series since the third season.
 The season establishes that Nora's alias is XS, making her an amalgamation of Jenni Ognats / XS from DC Comics, and Barry and Iris' daughter in the comics, Dawn Allen.
 In July, Chris Klein also joined the main cast as Orlin Dwyer / Cicada, the season's main antagonist.
 Sarah Carter was cast to play an adult Grace Gibbons, who also adopts the Cicada persona.